 Chief Executive Officer

-Todd is highly involved in the arts community.
+In 2005, Todd was elected to Mason City Council and engaged in the drama and intrigue of local party politics for several years.
 He was elected to the Cincinnati Art Museum Board of Trustees in 2007 – the second youngest member ever chosen to serve – and was appointed Chairman of the Cincinnati Arts Allocation Committee by former Mayor Mark Mallory in 2012.

 An avid athlete, Todd loves to play sports while willfully ignoring the fact that his sons will soon be able to beat him in most of the sports he enjoys.
-Todd is a wine lover, a fan of fine Kentucky bourbon, and smokes the occasional cigar while working on his old Dodge pickup truck.
+He is a wine lover, fan of fine Kentucky bourbon, and smokes the occasional cigar while working on his old Dodge pickup truck.

 Contact Todd Marallen at [email protected].

 Christine Marallen is a former Director of Prison Ministries for the Archdiocese of Cincinnati and has worked with the incarcerated since 2002.
 After leaving the Archdiocese to continue changing the reentry narrative in Ohio and the country, she now spends much of her time inside prisons, jails and halfway houses.